kito30/type-chorus/typeback/README.md

 ## Notes

-- Storage uses a simple JSON file via lowdb for easy setup in class environments.
-You can later swap it for SQLite or Postgres without changing routes.
+- Storage uses MongoDB through Mongoose.
+You can point `MONGODB_URI` to Atlas or a local server.
 - CORS is restricted to the Vite dev server origin by default (`http://localhost:5173`).

 ## Troubleshooting